On representation matrices of boundary conditions in $SU(n)$ gauge theories compactified on two-dimensional orbifolds: Two-dimensional orbifolds

 \section{Two-dimensional orbifolds}

 In the following sections, we discuss gauge theories on $M^4\times T^2/{\mathbb Z}_N$ $(N=2,3,4,6)$.
-We here summarize the basic properties of the two-dimensional (2D) orbifolds.
-We particularly pay attention to relations satisfied by translation and rotation operations on $T^2/{\mathbb Z}_N$ since these relations give rise to restrict the forms of twist matrices corresponding to the operations.
+We here summarize the basic properties of the 2D orbifolds.
+We particularly pay attention to relations satisfied by translation and rotation operations on $T^2/{\mathbb Z}_N$ since these relations give rise to restriction of the forms of twist matrices corresponding to the operations.